 Experiences and top things to do in Norway’s Western Fjord

-Trollstigen is one of the best things to see in Western Fjord and most visited tourist track in Norway.
-It is an engineering marvel stretched in the heart of natural landscape to lead you to a joyful ride.
+Trollstigen is one of the best things to see in Western Fjord and the most visited tourist track in Norway.
+It is an engineering marvel stretched in the heart of the natural landscape to lead you to a joyful ride.

 It adds beauty with its 11 scenic hairpin turns to show various highlights of natural scenery across the road.
 Each turn has a name and is usually named after the supervisor behind its construction on a specific section.